Get in touch! We are available 24/7.

 3. You Are Unsure of Where to Attribute Your Calls

-The ability to track a lead starting from where it originated is a gamechanger.
+Tracking a lead starting from where it originated is a game-changer.
 Not only does multi-channel attribution allow you to see exactly where your call lead came from, but ultimately leads you to understand your customer’s needs and future behavior.

 From your website and social channels to boosted campaigns and PPC advertisements – call analytics allows you to attribute each and every lead to the correct source.
-Including offline call conversions and web traffic information can provide marketers a complete picture of where their efforts are most valuable.
+Including offline call conversions and web traffic, information can provide marketers with a complete picture of where their efforts are most valuable.

 4. Maximizing Marketing Efforts Is Important to You

 Without call tracking, accurately measuring your online marketing campaigns is tricky.
 Even with Google Analytics, which measures your web visits and online conversions, understanding buyers who overlooked the online form and picked up the phone instead is next to impossible without call analytics.
 Knowing which marketing channel is producing the greatest results will allow you to optimize your spending and ultimate ROI.

 5. You Want to Better Qualify Your Leads

 Call analytics software that allows for IVR or Interactive Voice Response can help to cut through the noise of lead qualification and deliver data to sales representatives in real-time.
 By collecting information about location, veteran status, income, and more – sales representatives are well-informed and talk to a qualified consumer out of the gate.
 This allows sales reps to spend more time nurturing customers who are more likely to convert.

 6. You Want to Boost Your Conversion Rates